-The Directors anticipate that with the exception of IFRS 9 (the impact of which will be assessed closer to the effective date), the adoption of these standards and interpretations in the period of initial application will not have a material impact on the financial statements of the Group.
+The Directors anticipate the adoption of these standards and interpretations in the period of initial application will not have a material impact on the financial statements of the Group.
+IFRS 9 and IFRS 15 will be adopted and applied in the Annual Report for the year ended 30 June 2019.